aman-yadavvv/task-8-/Readme.md

 ## 📌 Conclusion

-This project demonstrates production-level DevOps practices by combining:
+This project demonstrates production-level DevOps practices including:

-Containerization
+Containerization using Docker
-Cloud-native deployment
-Infrastructure as Code
+Serverless container orchestration with ECS Fargate Infrastructure as Code using Terraform
-CI/CD automation
-Immutable deployments
+Automated CI/CD with GitHub Actions
+Centralized logging and monitoring with CloudWatch Immutable deployment strategy